BenTata-86/disaster_messages/README.md

 ### How to run <a name="run"></a>

-If you want clone this repository and run the program:
+If you want to clone this repository and run the program:

 1. Run the following commands in the project's root directory to set up your database and model.